Choose another writer in this calendar:

 Kateb Yacine was born in Condé-Smendou, near Constantine, into

 old, highly literate family.
-His father was Kateb Mohamed and mother
+His father was Kateb Mohamed, an attorney-at-law, and mother

 Kateb Jasmina.
 (Kateb is the writer's last name, Yacine his